-"I guess you have a goodish bit of money with you, and would make it worth my while if I took you here tonight?" continued the hard-eyed widow. craftily.
-"I'm expecting two gentlemen friends, and they're bringing some bottles friends, and they're bringlog some bottles of beer along, so we might have a party and be real sociable.
-I guess I could fix up that hair of yours for once and make you look real cute.
-You air't at all a bad-looking girl.
-If you only perked up a bit and stepped around more lively!
-The chaps here like a bit of fun!"
-The prospect did not sound alluring.
-I shuddered at the very idea of what her particular conception of 'a bit of fun' might be!
+"I guess you have a goodish bit of money with you, and would make it worth my while if I took you here tonight?" continued the hard-eyed widow, lord consolingly, and proceeded to execute craftily.
+"I'm expecting two centlemen the desired agreement. friends, and they're bringing some bottles of beer along, so we might have a party and be real sociable.
+I guess I could fix up that hair of yours for once and make

+you look real cuts.
+You ain't at all a bad-looking girl, if you only perked up a bit and stepped around more lively!
+The chaps here like a bit of run."

+The prospect did not sound alluring, I shuddered at the very idea of what her particular covertion of its what her particular conception of "a bit of fun"

+might he!

 "I think I'd better go to an hotel."
+I

-I faintly said.
-I felt so tired, and yet I could not, would not enter that unknown widow's house.
+faintly said.
+I felt so tired, and yet I

+could not, would not enter that unknown

+widow's house.

+SECOND STREET SEEDS SECOND SEC

 The brewing storm then broke upon my head.
-Months of politic rebuil upon my uncle's part had sown the wind-and now I, his unfortunate niece, respect the which wind.
-The widow had a large vocabulary and one great sift of metapher.
-That buried talent was uncarthed until it grew tenfold.
-A crowd of little unchins circled round.
-"Just listen to her" cried one little boy.
-"It's better than the movies, ain't it, stater"." ain't it, sister?"
+Months of polits rebuff upon my uncle's part had sown the wind-and now I, his unfortunate niece, reaped the whiri. wind.
+The widow had a large vocabulary and one great gift of metaphor.
+That burled talent was unearthed until it grew

+tenfold.

+A crowd of little unchins elected round.
+"Just listen to har" cried one little boy.
+"It's better than the movies, ain't it, elster?"
 What were "the movies?"
 I had never heard the name?
-I sat upon my trunk en that ton step in sheerest wearlness, while the gentle lady on her step next door harangued me in a ringing tone.
-The little crowd was growing larger-! bethought me of a Punch and Judy show at home!
+I sat upon my trunk on that top step in sheerest weariness, while the sentle lady on her step next door harangued me in a ringing tone.
+The little crowd was growing larger-I bethought me of a Punch and Judy show at home!
 A LADY IN DISTRESS.

 At length a gallant knight came to my rescue.
 I saw his broad form push that erowd aside.
 No Juliet in a thrilling halcony scene welcomed her Romeo with a gladder heart than I upon those steps.
-He was the local fee man, it is true, but still a Romeo to me!
+He was the local ice man, it is true, but still was the local ice man, it is true, but still a Romeo to me!

-"Gee-whiz!" said he in no uncertain tones, fixing the widow with a wrathful eye.
-"Maybe you and t the noisest, pesklest woman on this street I'd hate to tell you what I think of you?"
-He turned around to me and his voice changed.
-"Come right slong with me I'll see you right to where you want to go." said he. and he.
+"Gee white" said he, in no uncertain tones, fixing the widow with a wrathful eye.
+"Maybe you ein't the noisiest, peakiest woman on this steed!
+I'd hate to tell you what I think of you."
+He turned around to me had his voice changed.
+"Come right along with me, I'll see you right to where you want to go," said he. said he.

-In the twinkling of an eye he had heaved my heavy trunk from of that doorstep, right to the reof of his empty ice wagon, had helped me up heside the driver's seat, cracked a long whip and off me drove.
+In the twinkling of an eye he had heaved my heavy trunk from aff that doorstep, right to the roof of his empty fee wagon, had helped me up healds the driver's seat, cracked a long whin and off we drove.
 DANCING CHAS.
 J. COLL'S Corner 38th and Market Streets Beginners' and Dancers' Class in the Modern Dances Tuesday & Friday, \$1 Per Month Polite Assemblies, Mon. and Sat.
-Watch This Column for the Opening of Our Branch School, 40th and Market Streets
+Watch This Column for the Opening of Our Branch School, 40th and Market Streets Newest Dances Quickly Taught Be one of the good dangers this year.
+Correct sleps And innovations taught by experts.
+Personal or class lessons.
+The Cortissoz School